- Latin America

-I arrived about a week and a half before my TEFL course started (Aug.
-1st, 2016).
-Luckily, my TEFL course set me up in a private Facebook group of our soon to be classmates and I had connected with a few of them before arriving.
-One of them found a 3 bedroom apartment looking for a temporary renters to only rent the rooms out while they were away for summer for a couple months (they were auxiliar English teachers).
+I arrived about a week and a half before my TEFL course started.
+Luckily, my TEFL course set me up in a private Facebook group of our soon-to-be classmates and I had connected with a few of them before arriving.
+One of them found a 3-bedroom apartment looking for a temporary renters to only rent the rooms out while they were away for summer for a couple months (they were auxiliary English teachers).
 This was ideal because I was able to rent a room (which I only saw pictures of prior) in the city centre on a discounted rate (€325 per month) for just a couple months.
 If you get this kind of opportunity and you trust the people, take it.
 Because finding a room to rent in Madrid is CRAZY no matter when you arrive.

 Since my room was only for a couple months it gave me time to explore other neighborhoods and get an idea of what I was looking for.
 After the two months I found my next “official” apartment by using an app called “Badi” here in Madrid.
 It basically functions as a roommate finder.
 People post the rooms they are renting out and create a profile.
 You then create a profile and share what type of room you’re looking for.
 I found a room for rent with a Spanish brother and sister and I ended up moving in with them.
 Since then I’ve moved a couple more times but I can finally say I’m pretty comfortable in my current apartment.